rdguez-mariano/locate/README.md

 ## Using LOCATE for guided matching

-This feature is still unoptimised and was just used for academic purposes.
-It can be drastically improved to obtain better time performances.
+This code for guided matching is far from optimised.
+It was rather used for academic purposes.
+Our lazy implementation can be drastically improved to obtain better time performances.

 Let's see an example of using SIFT-AID with LOCATE guided matching (4 iterations).
 ```python